-- Access the videos page, look at the videos available, and watch the introduction video.
+- Look at the videos that are available, and watch the first video.
 Then, watch part of a few videos from different topics to get a sense of the style and content of the videos.

 - Download the flash cards, and familiarize yourself with how the flash cards work in PowerPoint.
 The flash cards are an excellent review tool.

 Once you have your schedule and have studied for a couple of weeks, you should stop and evaluate your studying.
 Are you staying on track with your study plan?
 Has it been working like you thought it would?
 Are your blocks of study time too long or too short?
 Are you trying to study too much each week?
 If necessary, revise your PassMap.
 Re-evaluate every month or so to see how you are doing with your schedule and make further adjustments as needed.